ePages-de/epages-docs/_posts/2016/2016-04-20-agile-hackathon.md

 ## Second day

-{% image blog/blog-backlog.jpg 45% right %} Backlog after workshop {% endimage %}
+{% imagecaption blog/blog-backlog.jpg 45% right %} Backlog after workshop {% endimagecaption %}

 The second day began with a session about magic estimation.
 Most of us already knew that, but it was a nice refreshment.